qlinsey/foundation_ml.github.io/index.md

 This is the homepage for our ICLR 2024 workshop on 'AI4DifferentialEquations in Science'.

+The workshop will take place in May 2024 in Vienna, Austria (Hybrid).

 # Background

 Over the past decade, the integration of Artificial Intelligence (AI) for scientific exploration has grown as a transformative force, propelling research into new realms of discovery.
 The *AI4DifferentialEquations in Science* workshop at ICLR 2024 invites participants on a dynamic journey at the interface of machine learning and computational sciences known as Scientific Machine Learning (SciML).